danielhstahl/loan_ec/README.md

 extern crate fang_oost;
 let loan=Loan{
     balance:1000.0, //dollar exposure
-    pd:0.03, //annual probability of default (through the cycle) lgd:0.5,//expected value of loss given default
+    pd:0.03, //annualized probability of default
+    lgd:0.5,//expected value of loss given default
     weight:vec![0.4, 0.6],//must add to one, represents exposure to macro variables r:0.5, //loss in a liquidity event, as a fraction of the balance